microsoft/hlsl-specs/proposals/infra/INF-0001-availability-diagnostics.md

 If function `a` is available in a shader model higher than the target shader model regardless of target shader stage the diagnostic message should be:
 ```
-'a' is only available on HLSL Shader Model x.y or newer
+'a' is only available on Shader Model x.y or newer
 ```

 If function `a` is not available in shader stage `S` regardless of shader model version the diagnostic message should be:
 ```
-'a' is not available in S shader environment on HLSL Shader Model x.y
+'a' is not available in S shader environment on Shader Model x.y
 ```

 If function `a` is available in shader stage `S` in shader model higher than the target shader model the diagnostic message should be:
 ```
-'a' is only available in S shader environment on HLSL Shader Model x.y or newer
+'a' is only available in S shader environment on Shader Model x.y or newer
 ```

 <!-- {% endraw %} -->